-- 1) Act as a liaison between the community and the UCSB campus and establish student volunteer programs to work with various community service organizations and projects. - 2) Responsible for attending at least two non-consecutive Legislative Council meetings per month to report on the Board's action. - 3) Must hold a minimum of five (5) office hours per week, exclusive to CAB related meetings and fieldwork. - Must coordinate at least one weekly leadership meeting in conjunction with the Vice Chair.
+- 1) Act as a liaison between the community and the UCSB campus and establish student volunteer programs to work with various community service organizations and projects. - 2) Responsible for attending at least two non-consecutive Legislative Council meetings per month to report on the Board's action. - 3) Must hold a minimum of five (5) office hours per week, exclusive to CAB related meetings and fieldwork. - 4) Compile the weekly agenda for the CAB meetings. - 5) Must coordinate at least one weekly leadership meeting in conjunction with the Vice Chair. - 6) Participate in two or more volunteer activities per quarter.